Access Bio-Rad custom antibody generation services through the Scientist.com marketplace.

 Recombinant monoclonal antibodies against biotherapeutics can be created using sophisticated antibody libraries and well-established phage display technology.
 Such methods overcome the unpredictability and inflexibility of traditional hybridoma technology, and the resulting antibodies offer significant advantages for generating highly specific and sensitive assays for the drug development process.

-The high-throughput HuCAL® antibody generation process (Fig. 1) results in about 100-200 unique antibodies confirmed ELISA-positive after the Primary Screening process.
+High-throughput recombinant antibody generation using HuCAL® technology (Figure 1) results in about 100-200 unique antibodies confirmed ELISA-positive after the Primary Screening process.
 Typically only a smaller fraction of these are further analyzed, since the subsequent characterization of individual purified antibodies in various assays can be a rate-limiting step.

 Fully human, recombinant Fab antibodies were expressed in E. coli and their interaction kinetics with the respective drug antibody were measured by biolayer interferometry (BLI).
 The label-free sensor instrument used allowed accurate determination of antibody koff-rates in crude bacterial lysates.
 Use of crude lysates to produce antibodies is fast, simple and inexpensive, and therefore most suitable for screening steps.
 The koff-rate values measured using crude bacterial lysates in secondary screening correlated well with the data obtained by affinity measurement of purified antibodies in confirmatory experiments.

-For the anti-cetuximab and both anti-trastuzumab projects, koff-rate values of antibodies were determined and antibodies with the lowest koff-rates identified; demonstrating that the method is also suitable for antibodies obtained from affinity maturation projects which often exhibit subnanomolar affinities.
-The matured anti-trastuzumab antibody ranked as having the highest affinity was compared with the nonmatured, parental antibody in a bridging ELISA format assay and the data highlighted the difference in sensitivity obtained with the affinity matured antibody (Fig. 2).
+For the anti-cetuximab and both anti-trastuzumab projects, koffrate values of antibodies were determined and antibodies with the lowest koff-rates identified; this demonstrated that the method is also suitable for antibodies obtained from affinity maturation projects which often exhibit subnanomolar affinities.
+The matured anti-trastuzumab antibody ranked as having the highest affinity was compared with the parental antibody in a bridging ELISA format and the data highlighted the difference in sensitivity obtained with the affinity matured antibody (Figure 2).

 The ranking of antibodies according to their binding strength early in the antibody generation process confers the ability to select clones with favorable binding properties prior to further characterization and assay development.
 The consequence for the assay developer is a faster route to more sensitive assays for the monitoring of drug antibodies.